This article was originally published on Aug. 9, 2016. It has been updated and republished on Sept. 25, 2019.

-If you've noticed that your hair seems totally dry and brittle, chances are your hair isn't "just like that."
+If you’ve started to notice your hair texture has changed and wondered, why is my hair so dry and brittle or why is my hair so dry, chances are your tresses didn’t just become like that overnight.
 There could actually be a number of reasons why your hair looks fried, and it may be a result of things that you didn't even realize you do.
 Even though hair seems pretty fragile, it's not always just one thing done one time that causes dryness, breakage, and other damage.
 Usually, it's a habit or combination of common haircare mistakes that lead to your tresses looking and feeling like straw.

 1. You Heat Style Too Frequently

 The heat from using blow dryers, flat irons, and curling irons can really do a number on your strands.
+“Styling with tools that are too hot, too often will definitely do a number on your hair’s overall health,” says Guy Tang, celebrity colorist and founder of #mydentity haircare products.
 Try to keep track of how often you use hot tools, and air-dry your hair whenever you can.
-Marie Claire recommends limiting your usage of hot tools to two or three times per week to keep your hair in check.

 2. You Use Too Much Heat

 Even if you already use hot tools sparingly, the level of heat you set them to when you do could also be drying and damaging your hair.
-Although many tools can reach temperatures as high as 450 degrees, Sedu Brand Manager, Jazmin Brunson, told StyleCaster that the heat you choose should be determined by your hair type.
+“If you’re using too much heat on your hair, it will cause damage,” says Laura Polko, celebrity stylist and T3 Micro ambassador.
+Although many tools can reach temperatures as high as 450 degrees, the heat you choose should be determined by your hair type.
 Those with fine hair should stay below 360 degrees, while medium and coarse hair should stay below 380 degrees and 410 degrees, respectively.
+Polko also recommends investing in a good hair dryer, like the T3 Cura Dryer.
+“The dryer has a technology called Digital Ion Air that delivers a precise heat and leaves hair with a very shiny finish.
+This way, there isn’t an overexposure to heat to the hair, and most times you don’t even need an iron to finish off the look,” she tells Bustle.

 3. You Use Too Much Shampoo